sdaps/website/pages/Documentation/Tutorial.rst

 Intializing Setup
 -----------------

-|/!/| It is best to use the ``example.tex`` from this page and not a modified version!
+.. attention:: It is best to use the ``example.tex`` from this page and not a modified version!
 If you modify the document the example scan will not work later on!

 Once we are happy with the questionnaire, we can create the survey directory that SDAPS uses to store all the data that belongs to the project.